What Happens When You Buy New Construction Without a Builder's Agent

 What a Builder's Agent Actually Does

-What Gets Missed Without Representation
+What Makes a Difference Without Representation

 Chris Clark